daih-univr/daih-univr.github.io/_research/01_research_AI.md

 * Developing resources and applications in accordance with Semantic Web and Linked Data best practices {% cite 2019lre %};
 * Facilitating effective information and document retrieval {% cite 2019swj %}.

+We also customize and deploy these tools and techniques across concrete application scenarios.
+For instance, commissioned by [Edizioni Centro Studi Erickson](https://www.erickson.it/)—a leading Italian company promoting inclusion in education—we developed and applied AI-based NLP tools to analyze sentiment, emotion, and thematic content in open-ended questionnaire responses about *inclusion in teaching*.
+The results were widely covered by national press and media (e.g., [La Stampa](https://bit.ly/q2025_laStampa), [Il Fatto Quotidiano](https://bit.ly/q2025_ilFatto), [l'Avvenire](https://bit.ly/q2025_avvenire), [Fahrenheit Radio Rai 3](https://bit.ly/q2025_radioRai3)).

 Furthermore, we explore the influence of Artificial Intelligence (AI) and Natural Language Processing (NLP) on diversity, equity, and inclusion, an area of growing importance in contemporary computer science and artificial intelligence research:

 * on one hand, we aim to scrutinize the potential challenges that artificial intelligence techniques may introduce or exacerbate in terms of inclusion.
 This involves an examination of issues and social biases (such as those pertaining to gender, race, religion, or disabilities) present in computational models trained on massive datasets {% cite 2025ieeeAcc 2025clicitB 2025inf %}.